-This Security Functionality realizes a secure communication channel after successful authentication for personalization and BAC during operational use.
+This Security Functionality realizes a secure communication channel after successful authentication for personalization and after successful PACE protocol and chip authentication during operational use.
+Please note that SFRs of the FCS_COP group are realized within TSF_Crypto, even if they are used by TSF_SecureMessaging.